billbsing/wio_terminal_lvgl/README.md

 This just creates three buttons on the bottom of the display, the 5 way switch left/right buttons changes focus, and click on the button.

-The 3 buttons at the top select one of the 3 lvgl buttons.
+If one of the 3 buttons at the top of the WioTerminal are pressed then one of the 3 lvgl buttons will be clicked.

 The code was originally copied from [Seed_arduino_lvGL](https://github.com/Seeed-Studio/Seeed_Arduino_LvGL) and examples from [lvgl](https://github.com/lvgl/lvgl) library.